jumpingjoy/watchnationpro/safety-improvements.md

 ---
 title: How to Use Smartwatches to Improve Safety
-description:  We tested out various safety related smartwatch apps available.
+description:  We tested out various safety-related smartwatch apps available.
 Find out the FREE...
 sidebar: right
 permalink: /smartwatch-benefits-for-women/safety-improvements/
 ---